in

 • It is sometimes performed only by women, and sometimes it is performed exclusively only by men.
 Yet, it is always done in groups, even if it varies from region to region.

-• In an Ahwash session, females wear lavish coloured, which are mainly designed as Ahwash dance outfits.
+• In an Ahwash session, females wear lavish colors, mainly designed as Ahwash dance outfits.
 These outfits are mostly locally made.

 • It opens with two alternating choirs, men and women, with the drums members’ support.
-Women stand around men whom themselves are sitting around the fire they created.
+Women stand around men who themselves are sitting around the fire they created.

 • After remaining motionless, Ahwash dancers moved slowly while maintaining dance rules.
 This is with a slight swinging playing on the rhythms of drums while chanting.

-• Male dancers and performers are at the center of the dancing square, standing or crouching.
+• Male dancers and performers are standing or crouching at the center of the dancing square.
 They play “talloont” and “Bandeer.”
 The Bandeer is a wooden-framed framed drum about 12 to 18 inches.

-• The Bandeer and Talluunt skin get stretched over the fire continuously during the Ahwash session.
-The drums must cross the neck by alternating choirs at all times to maintain rhythm, consistency, and coordination.
+• The Bandeer and Talluunt skin continuously stretches over the fire during the Ahwash session.
+The drums must always cross the neck by alternating choirs to maintain rhythm, consistency, and coordination.

 • The rules of Ahwash can appear to be complicated to the audience.
 Yet, Ahwash members know exactly how to execute and perform it seamlessly without any effort because of their regular and routine practice.